GLVis/glvis/tests/README.md

   repository, [GLVis/data](https://github.com/GLVis/data), which is then linked into this repository as a submodule under the directory data.

-  To fetch the test data submodule, call `git submodule update --init` in your clone of this repository.
+  To fetch the test data submodule, call `git submodule update --init` in an existing clone of this repository.

 Dependencies
 ------------